Hyperlinks

 <a href="{{ url_for("posts", slug="full-moon") }}">A Bright Night</a>

-is the name of the route one is
+The first parameter for url_for is the name of the route one is

 pointing to, it is required and not passing it will cause the

-export of that template to fail with wrong-number-of-arguments
+export of that template to fail with wrong-number-of-arguments.

-After the name of the route, url_for
+After the name of the route, url_for takes all the variables

-parameter of the route as keyword arguments.
+expected by the :url parameter of the route as keyword arguments.

-The example above only requires slug
+The example above only requires slug, and not providing it to

-would cause an error exporting the template.
+url_for would cause an error exporting the template.

 3. Links in Org-Mode files